 Rising hospital bills and unexpected medical emergencies can quickly strain your family’s finances.
-A family floater health insurance plan ensures that every member, including the spouse, children, and parents, is covered under a single policy.
-It offers financial security, easy claim management, and peace of mind, so you can focus on your family’s health and well-being.
+Family Floater Plans ensure that every member, including the spouse, children, and parents, is covered under a single policy.
+They offer financial security, easy claim management, and peace of mind, allowing you to focus on your family’s health and well-being.

 A family floater plan is a type of health insurance policy that provides coverage for multiple family members under a single plan.
 It usually includes the policyholder, spouse, children, and sometimes parents or in-laws.
 All family members share one total sum insured, so anyone can use it when needed.
 This ensures money is available for treatment whenever and wherever it’s required.